-Master Slave Active Passive Link 5 Seconds 👩 Former The basedbast link to the most second Error: The heartbeat link to the master nod e is down Error: heartbeat may be active on both load d balancers
+Master Slave Active Passive Link 5 Seconds 👩 Error: The heartbeat link to the master node e is down Error: heartbeat may be active on both load balancers

 This indicates that the slave is unable to communicate with the master.
 This means that either the master is down, or is still up but is unreachable.
 In both cases the slave will go active.